-As a teacher we learnt that we should be ever ready to grow and adapt ourselves to the changes happening around us which will bring about a paradigm shift in our style of reaching out to our students and now we look for creditability that helps forming opinion about opening the schools for students.
+As a teacher, we learned that we should be ever ready to grow and adapt ourselves to the changes happening around us which will bring about a paradigm shift in our style of reaching out to our students and now we look for creditability that helps to form an opinion about opening the schools for students.

 My humble appeal to all is to create awareness of the dangers still lurking around amongst the people we meet.
 Awareness is what is most required amongst us to win over the pandemic and truly end it.
 Create videos, blogs, post pics, meet your colony president or give a talk to people who work with you.
 Together we can defeat the pandemic.

-As educators, from the past years we have mastered to amalgamate what we had had learnt over our journey, where our most important sources of information were either books, newspapers, magazines or encyclopedias.
-To evolve with the ever changing world around us, we need to understand that we need to approach this generation in a way they best understand which would require us to leave behind our obsolete ways of teaching and thinking.
+As educators, from the past years, we have mastered amalgamate what we had learned over our journey, where our most important sources of information were either books, newspapers, magazines or encyclopedias.
+To evolve with the ever-changing world around us, we need to understand that we need to approach this generation in a way they best understand which would require us to leave behind our obsolete ways of teaching and thinking.

 Having understood this issue the only solution was to adapt to the shift in how things worked from then to now.
-Now, where the students heavily depend on the usage of internet to get every information they need at the click of a button.
-This knowledge is of utmost importance to us for understanding in class teaching methods and experiential leaning techniques to best reach them in a way they find easy to comprehend.
+Now, where the students heavily depend on the usage of the internet to get every information they need at the click of a button.
+This knowledge is of utmost importance to us for understanding in-class teaching methods and experiential learning techniques to best reach them in a way they find easy to comprehend.

-At the same time it is very important to strike a right balance between health, education and overall development that comes as a package of threat due to rising issues in coming together to classes under one roof.
-Scientific evidences have always proved play and breaks from routine, stimulates the mind to perform better and thus we notice parents and teachers waiting to see students’ offline.
+At the same time, it is very important to strike the right balance between health, education and overall development that comes as a package of threats due to rising issues in coming together to classes under one roof.
+Scientific evidence has always proved play and break from routine, stimulates the mind to perform better and thus we notify parents and teachers waiting to see students offline.

 Be safe, maintain social distancing, wear a mask, wash your hands, and use a sanitizer.